E-CommerceUpdated June 2026·10 min read

 Frequently Asked Questions

-**How long does it take to build an e-commerce website?** A Shopify store with up to 50 products takes 4-6 weeks.
-WooCommerce builds typically take 8-12 weeks.
-Custom headless commerce projects run 16-24 weeks.
-Timeline depends on product catalogue size, custom features, and third-party integrations.
+**How long does it take to build an e-commerce website?** A Shopify store with up to 50 products takes 4–6 weeks from brief to launch.
+WooCommerce builds typically take 8–12 weeks, partly because WordPress setup and plugin configuration add time.
+Custom headless commerce projects using React/Next.js run 16–24 weeks, including discovery, design, development, and testing phases.
+Timeline depends on product catalogue size, custom features, and third-party integrations like ERP or warehousing systems.
+The main delay in most projects is client-side: getting product data, photography, and copy ready.
+Agencies that set a clear content delivery schedule at kickoff consistently launch 2–4 weeks faster than those that don't.

-**Which platform is best for a small UK business?** Shopify for most small retailers — it handles hosting, security, and UK payments out of the box.
-WooCommerce if you already have a WordPress site and want to add e-commerce.
-Custom development is overkill for most small businesses unless you have truly unique requirements.
+**Which e-commerce platform is best for a small UK business?** Shopify is the right starting point for most small UK retailers — it handles hosting, security updates, and UK payment gateways (including Shopify Payments, Stripe, and Klarna) out of the box, with no server management required.
+WooCommerce is the better choice if you already have a WordPress website and want to add shopping functionality — the SEO flexibility and content management are hard to match.
+Custom development using React/Next.js is genuinely overkill for most small businesses unless you have complex pricing logic, multi-vendor requirements, or deep integration needs with legacy systems.
+The wrong platform decision costs 3–5× more to fix than getting it right initially.

 Ready to Build Your Online Store?

 Launchwork Digital builds e-commerce websites for UK businesses using Shopify, WooCommerce, and custom React/Next.js solutions.
 We focus on conversion-optimised stores that load fast and sell effectively.
+Before choosing a platform, use our ecommerce website features checklist to confirm what your store needs — then compare agencies on who can deliver it.
+For stores that need ongoing performance improvement after launch, our ecommerce conversion optimisation guide covers the 12 highest-impact changes.
+And when evaluating development partners, the how to choose a web design agency UK framework applies directly — PageSpeed scores on their existing stores are the single most revealing metric.
 AI is rapidly changing how online stores operate — from personalised product recommendations to automated inventory management.
 AI tools can transform how small UK businesses manage their online operations.
-See how AI is transforming web development and what it means for e-commerce in 2026.
 Contact our team to discuss your e-commerce project — we'll recommend the right platform and provide a clear, itemised quote.
-Explore our e-commerce development services to see our approach and recent projects. **Related reading:** - E-commerce Website Checklist: 50 Features — Complete feature guide - E-commerce Conversion Optimisation — Boost your store's sales - Website Redesign Checklist — Planning your store rebuild - How Much Does a Website Cost in the UK? — Full pricing breakdown - How to Choose a Web Design Agency — Agency evaluation guide - The Future of AI in Web Development — How AI is changing online stores - Our Pricing — Transparent project pricing
+Explore our e-commerce development services to see our approach and recent projects. **Related reading:** - E-commerce Website Checklist: 50 Features — Complete feature guide - E-commerce Conversion Optimisation — Boost your store's sales - How to Choose a Web Design Agency UK — Agency evaluation guide with PageSpeed checks - Website Redesign Checklist — Planning your store rebuild - How Much Does a Website Cost in the UK? — Full pricing breakdown - The Future of AI in Web Development — How AI is changing online stores - Our Pricing — Transparent project pricing